wawa1474/tranz330_re/README.md

 # Verifone Tranz 330 Reverse Engineering
 Partial reverse engineering of an old Z80-based card terminal

-This repo is for a reverse engineered schematic and other stuff that might be helpful for developing replacement software for the Verifone Tranz 330 credit card terminal.
+This repo is for reverse engineered schematics and other stuff that might be helpful for developing replacement software for the Verifone Tranz 330 credit card terminal.